Safe and Healthy Campus Community

 • For staff involved with students travelling/studying abroad familiarize, register yourself and encourage your students to register with NYU Traveler.
 The NYU Traveler is a tool to enhance the safety of students, faculty, administrators, and staff traveling on University-related business.
 When you book or register through NYU Traveler, your travel plans are routed through Worldcue, a traveler safety service with which NYU has contracted.
 Worldcue will automatically alert the individual traveler to dangerous conditions that may have emerged where he or she will be traveling, and will automatically alert the University to emergencies, allowing it to move more rapidly to assist members of the NYU community.

 • If your student employees or student leaders are responsible for providing tours or leading activities that require any type of travel, ensure that your student workers/leaders are aware of basic tips for keeping themselves and the group safe.
-NYU Public Safety offers a variety of resources and trainings to help students learn to be safe in NYC and abroad.
-Consider hosting “Safety in the City”, an interactive, educational program provided by Public Safety that discusses current safety issues, furnishes valuable information for on and off-campus safety, and highlights good security practices to keep students out of harm’s way.
+NYU Campus Safety offers a variety of resources and trainings to help students learn to be safe in NYC and abroad.
+Consider hosting “Safety in the City”, an interactive, educational program provided by Campus Safety that discusses current safety issues, furnishes valuable information for on and off-campus safety, and highlights good security practices to keep students out of harm’s way.
 Additionally, check out MTA New York City Transit’s comprehensive transit safety information about subway safety, evacuation procedures, bus safety, subway and bus security, sexual harassment, bicycle safety in the subway, and pedestrian safety.

 • Encourage participation in and provide information about the NYU Bike Share program.
 NYU Bike Share requires all participants to attend a safety training workshop in order to ensure that students are able to traverse the city safely.
 After attending the workshop, students are eligible to rent bikes, with a helmet and safety-lock, for free from locations throughout campus.Request a workshop today!